Graduation tradition unmasks students who play Brutus

 “Hey, you’re the girl Brutus.”

 The identity of the Bruti (there’s an undisclosed number of students who play our mascot every year) is a closely guarded secret.
-“Only a close circle of people knew I was Brutus,” says Hayward, who now works for Johnson & Johnson in Pittsburgh.
+“Only my family and my roommate knew I was Brutus,” says Hayward, a biomedical engineering major who took a job with Johnson & Johnson in Pittsburgh.

-Hayward’s video took the reveal to a new level.
-It has more than 7 million views on TikTok.
-“Keeping the secret could be hard at times,” she says, “but it was important and keeps the magic of Brutus alive.”
+Hayward’s video has more than 7 million views on TikTok.
+“Keeping the secret could be hard at times,” she says, “but it was important and keeps the magic of Brutus alive … The impact Brutus has on people, how he changes the energy in a room when he walks in, is amazing.”

 More Brutus!